MicrosoftDocs/biztalk-docs/biztalk/core/implementing-an-external-batch-release-mechanism.md

 ---
 description: "Learn more about: Implementing an External Batch Release Mechanism"
-title: "Implementing an External Batch Release Mechanism | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Implementing an External Batch Release Mechanism" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 5633a448-cc29-4931-a3ad-206ae25c989b
-caps.latest.revision: 17
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Implementing an External Batch Release Mechanism
 You can trigger the release of a batch using an external release trigger.
 The release could be automatically triggered by a back-end, line-of-business application upon reaching a certain threshold.
 This mechanism is in addition to automatically triggering the batch release by a schedule or a count of transaction sets or characters, or manually triggering the batch by clicking the **Override** button in the **Batch Configuration** page of the one-way agreement tab.